A Budget Template for New Grads

 Groceries are likely going to be your second largest variable expense.
 You have to eat, right?
 Yes, but that doesn’t mean you have to spend a ton on food.
 You don’t want to go overboard at the store only to throw out items because they’ve gone bad.

-Everyone’s appetite is different, but my fiance and I tend to hover around $300 per month for groceries.
+Everyone’s appetite is different, but my fiance and I hover around $300 per month for groceries.
 If I were budgeting just for myself, I’d probably spend $75-$100 per month, only because my appetite is very small.

 Quick tips to keep your grocery spending down: shop sales and stick to a list.
 Use a meal plan, buy whole foods instead of processed foods, buy in bulk if you have the space (we buy all our paper goods in bulk), and aim to make a trip once a week or less to limit the opportunity to spend.